These unique Apricot Glazed Lamb Meatballs with Pistachios would be a great spring/summer appetizer for your many potlucks!

 - In the bowl of a food processor, combine shallot, garlic, mint.
 Pulse until finely minced.
 Alternatively, you can mince everything by hand.

-- In a large bowl, combine ground lamb with the mint mixture, panko, egg, and salt and pepper.
+- In a large bowl, combine the ground lamb with the mint mixture, panko, egg, and salt and pepper.
 Mix well, but don't over mix.

 - Using a medium cookie scoop, scoop out equally sized balls and place them on a cookie sheet lined with parchment paper.
 Bake for 20 minutes or until internal temperature reaches, 160ºF.